nobu-maeda/n3xb/specs/maker-note/maker-note.md

 ## Invalidation

-Once a Trade have been considered locked or cancelled, Maker Order Notes for the Trade (same Trade-UUID) shall be deleted via [NIP-09 Event Deletion](https://github.com/nostr-protocol/nips/blob/master/09.md).
+Once a Trade have been considered [locked](/specs/architecture/architecture.md#locking-of-a-trade) or cancelled, Maker Order Notes for the Trade (same Trade-UUID) can be deleted via [NIP-09 Event Deletion](https://github.com/nostr-protocol/nips/blob/master/09.md).
 This is to improve privacy and to reduce the storage burden on relays.
+One potential reason for not deleting an order would be to preserve it potentially for reputation purposes, this however would be outside the scope of the n3xB protocol and would be trade engine specific.

 ## Expiry